Advertisement - Click for coupon or website

 Workload*

-10. Rating on Sam Parler in the Music department
+10. Rating on Abdul Saadi in the Arabic department

 Teaching Ability